gw2efficiency/item-attributes/README.md

 // }
 ```

-### Parsing attribute combination names
+### Attribute combination names

 This module includes a helper function `parseCombination` to easily distinct different
-attribute combination names (e.g. "Berserker's").
+attribute combinations by name (e.g. "Berserker's").
 If no name could be found it will return `false`.

 ```js
 const attributeParsing = require('gw2e-item-attributes')